WorldVistA/VistA/Documentation/ImportGTM.rst

-Retrieving the code from Git and Importing into GT.M
+﻿Retrieving the code from Git and Importing into GT.M
 =====================================================

 .. role:: usertype